geekan/MetaGPT-docs/src/en/guide/use_cases/agent/researcher.md

 Configuration:

 - playwright
-  - WEB_BROWSER_ENGINE: Set to playwright
+  - browser.engine: Set to playwright
-  - PLAYWRIGHT_BROWSER_TYPE: Supports chromium/firefox/webkit; defaults to chromium.
+  - browser.driver: Supports chromium/firefox/webkit; defaults to chromium.
 More information: [Playwright BrowserType](https://playwright.dev/python/docs/api/class-browsertype)
 - selenium
-  - WEB_BROWSER_ENGINE: Set to selenium
+  - browser.engine: Set to selenium
-  - SELENIUM_BROWSER_TYPE: Supports chrome/firefox/edge/ie; defaults to chrome.
+  - browser.browser: Supports chrome/firefox/edge/ie; defaults to chrome.
 More information: [Selenium BrowserTypes](https://www.selenium.dev/documentation/webdriver/browsers/)

-Additionally, the Researcher provides the following configurations:

-- MODEL_FOR_RESEARCHER_SUMMARY: GPT model for content summarization; defaults to gpt-3.5-turbo
-- MODEL_FOR_RESEARCHER_REPORT: GPT model for report generation; defaults to gpt-3.5-turbo-16k

 ### Running Examples and Results

 The `metagpt.roles.researcher` module provides a command-line interface for executing the functionalities of the Researcher.
 An example is as follows: